Schedule of Events

 Culture Cookout

-Pints with Profs
+Pints With Profs

-Members of the classes of 2021-2025 are invited for a throwback Pints with Profs at the Paz
+Members of the classes of 2021-2025 are invited for a throwback Pints With Profs at the Paz

 Phi Delta Theta Fraternity Alumni Trustees Meeting